USDA-ARS-GBRU/MicroMPN_data-files/README.md

 ## Data Folders

 *The data files in this repo contain the raw MPN and CFU counts and their normalized values by grams of soil (MPN/g and CFU/g).
-All statistical analyses were performed in R v4.3.0 (R Core Team, 2023).
-Raw and normalized data counts, R outputs, and plots were compiled into an Excel spreadsheet.*
+All statistical analysis were performed in R v4.3.0 (R Core Team, 2023).
+Raw and normalized data counts, R outputs, and plots were compiled into Excel spreadsheets.*

 MPN values were calculated with the Python package ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn).

 **1. Folder**: plasmid_retention